 He invited us over to dinner and he was a machine in the kitchen.
 The meal was flawless and the food delicious and imaginative.
-But what I can remember so clearly to this day was that when I peeked into the kitchen after first course and before the main course I saw that the kitchen was spotless.
+But what I can remember so clearly to this day was that when I peeked into the kitchen after the first course and before he served up the main course I saw that the kitchen was spotless.

 Things I Learnt Working In a Professional Kitchen

 Make Shopping Lists

 One of the first things I learnt early on was the need for daily and weekly shopping lists.
 It seems pretty straightforward, but noting that you only have a few portions of risotto rice left means the difference between buying it at the wholesalers or having to – heaven forbid – buy it from a local supermarket at a huge markup.
 The note that ‘we’re out of basil’ can be fixed at the next morning market visit.
 To this day, I still keep a daily and weekly shopping list in the kitchen and fill it religiously.